 Free WiFi, wine cellar, steam room, free bikes to borrow, free snacks, sweets and cake from the kitchen and a nifty wine machine that dispenses perfect pours.
 In rooms: TV, air-conditioning, free bottled water and Oceopin organic bath products.

 Each cocoon-like room has its theme (we admit that, in less skilled hands, themes can be hokey, but La Course pulls off these flights of fancy perfectly); Lasaia evokes a sense of freedom with butterfly print walls, wooden floors and an enormous bath tub.
 But the real star is Seiros which has a retractable ceiling so you can sleep under the stars and a sprawling private roof terrace replete will plunge pool, sunloungers and panoramic views.

 You’ll need to book the rooftop suite, Seiros, to get access to the petite plunge pool on a private terrace – it’s certainly not big enough for laps but a dip will do the trick on sweltering summer days.

 You can atone for your indulgences in the diminutive serenity area downstairs, complete with a massage table and steam room.

 Flat shoes and a wide-brimmed hat for gallivanting through the vines, a notebook to jot down your favourite vintages and ibuprofen for the morning after.

 Due to sweeping staircases, La Course isn’t suitable for wheelchair users.

 All ages are very welcome and there are cots, cribs and highchairs available.
-Families should book the Nautilus Suite which has a submarine theme, a shell-shaped shower and bunk beds.
+Families should book the Orensio Suite which has a submarine theme, a shell-shaped shower and bunk beds.

 For a swinging good time, try and nab the hanging rattan chair in the cellar.